-It’s no secret that a big reason Megan & I created Whisper Mapping was because we were both labeled as being ADD (Attention Deficient) and having a lack of focus.
-And ultimately we wanted to create more with speed and ease.
-I recently posted about some games I play so I create faster here.
+It’s no secret that a big reason I created Whisper Mapping was because I’m self-labeled as being ADD (Attention Deficient) and having a lack of focus.
+I recently posted about some games I play so I create faster here… but that’s not why I’m posting today.

 Now, you may we wondering what that has to do with food choices.
 I mean, haven’t you wondered by my brand is ‘Real RAW You.’